neo4j-contrib/neo4j-streams/performance/README.md

 - Kafka 2.11-0.10.1.1

+Adjust the docker image versions of the confluent platform in docker-compose.yml to customize this or test against a particular version.

 ### Producer

-- neo4j 3.4.7 community edition
+- neo4j 3.5 community edition
 - APOC 3.4.0.3
 - 8 GB heap memory
 - CREATE INDEX ON :Performance(group)